YunT96/module-dropdown/README.md

 ### CSS Styles

-Override these rules to style customise the dropdown:
+Override these rules to customise the dropdown:

 ```css
 * {